-5.1.38 IGNIN1 and IGNIN2 Inputs
+5.1.38 IGNIN1 Input

-The IGNIN1 and IGNIN2 pins are the parallel inputs that control the IGNOUT1 and IGNOUT2 pre-driver outputs, respectively.
-The IGNIN1 and IGNIN2 pins are 5.0 V logic level inputs with built-in pull-downs to ground to prevent accidental actuation of a pre-driver output if the connection to the pin is lost.
-As a default, IGNIN1 and IGNIN2 inputs are ORed with the IGNOUT1 and IGNOUT2 control bits in the SPI ON/OFF control word.
-This is to allow the IGNOUTs to be controlled by either the IGNINs (parallel inputs) or via the SPI.
+The IGNIN1 pin is the parallel inputs that control the IGNOUT1 pre-driver output.
+The IGNIN1 pin is a 5.0 V logic level input with a built-in pull-down to ground to prevent accidental actuation of a pre-driver output if the connection to the pin is lost.
+As a default, the IGNIN1 input is ORed with the IGNOUT1 control bit in the SPI ON/OFF control word.
+This is to allow the IGNOUT1 to be controlled by either the IGNIN1 (parallel input) or via the SPI.

-5.1.39 IGNOUT1 and IGNOUT2 Pre-driver Outputs, with Feedback IGNFB1 and IGNFB2, and Current Sense Inputs
+5.1.39 IGNOUT1 Pre-driver Output, with Feedback IGNFB1 and Current Sense Inputs

-The IGNOUT1 and IGNOUT2 outputs are pre-driver outputs that drive an IGBT that controls the ignition coil current to produce a spark.
-The IGNOUTx outputs and their associated feedback pins IGNFBx provide short to battery and one shared current sense resistor provides overcurrent protection for the external driver transistors.
-When used as an IGBT driver, a 10:1 voltage divider (9R:1R) must be used on the feedback pins to prevent the 400 Volt flyback from damaging the IC.
+The IGNOUT1 output is a pre-driver output that drives an IGBT that controls the ignition coil current to produce a spark.
+The IGNOUT1 output and its feedback pins IGNFB1 provide short to battery and a current sense resistor provides overcurrent protection for the external driver transistor.
+When used as an IGBT driver, a 10:1 voltage divider (9R:1R) must be used on the feedback pin to prevent the 400 Volt flyback from damaging the IC.

-If two Ignition pre-drivers are not required, they can be reconfigured, via the SPI, as general purpose gate drivers (GPGDs) used to drive ordinary MOSFETs.
+If an Ignition pre-driver is not required, it can be reconfigured, via the SPI, as general purpose gate driver (GPGD) used to drive an ordinary MOSFET.